kaanathas/Notification-demo/README.md

     * Subcribtion
     * sendmessage

-The SNS have 2 topic
+The SNS have 3 topic

     * clientNotification
     * TransactionsQueue
+    * QueueTrigger

-The SQS have 1 Queue
+The SQS have 4 Queue

     * Transactions
+    * orderedMessagesQueue.fifo
+    * LambdaTrigger
+    * undeliverMessages

 The ApiGateway have 3 main enpoints